jasync-sql/jasync-sql/README.md

 This project is a port of [mauricio/postgresql-async](https://github.com/mauricio/postgresql-async) to Kotlin.
 Why?
 Because the original lib is not maintained anymore, We use it in [ob1k](https://github.com/outbrain/ob1k), and would like to remove the Scala dependency in ob1k.

-This project always returns [JodaTime](http://joda-time.sourceforge.net/) when dealing with date types and not the `java.util.Date` class.
-(We plan to move to jdk-8 dates).

 If you want information specific to the drivers, check the [PostgreSQL README](postgresql-async/README.md) and the [MySQL README](mysql-async/README.md).

 You can view the project's change log [here](CHANGELOG.md).

 **Follow us on twitter: [@jasyncs](https://twitter.com/Jasyncs).**

+#### DateTime:
+Version 1.x always returns [JodaTime](http://joda-time.sourceforge.net/) when dealing with date types and not the `java.util.Date` class nor jdk-8 dates.
+Version 2.x works with java 8 DateTime objects (`java.time.LocalDateTime` and such).
+This [post](https://blog.joda.org/2014/11/converting-from-joda-time-to-javatime.html) can help with migration.

 ## Who is using it